Primary Navigation Mobile

 Suzuki also introduced a new warranty package for its new cars in April 2023.
 Every new Suzuki leaves the factory with a three-year/60,000-mile warranty, but for each year the car is serviced at a registered Suzuki dealership, Suzuki will extend the warranty up to a maximum of seven years/100,000 miles.

 That puts the brand in joint second place on the UK’s new car warranty market, alongside the likes of Kia and MG.
-In fact, the only rival that can do better is the Toyota Yaris Cross with its impressive 10-year warranty.
+In fact, the only brand that can do better is Toyota with its 10-year warranty, again if you get the vehicle serviced at a Toyota dealer.

 Reliability